-- 9. The most likely acceptance principle to be applied to significant organisational change is explicit risk estimation.
+- the application of codes of practice; - a comparison with similar systems (reference systems); and - an explicit risk estimation. - C.9 The most likely acceptance principle to be applied to significant organisational change is explicit risk estimation.
 This can be qualitative.
-Quantitative risk assessment of the proposed organisational change is not necessarily required. - 10.
-Risk assessment associated with significant organisational changes is not an exact science; it is about managing and organising people, therefore a qualitative or semiquantitative risk ranking method for assessing organisational changes should meet the requirements of the CSM RA. - 11.
-Most companies already have structured safety validation processes for organisational changes within their existing SMSs which are likely to meet the requirements of the CSM RA.
-In broad terms for significant organisational changes this would include: - a) definition of the extent of the change being made; - b) preparation of disposition statements indicating where the safety responsibilities are transferred from one job description to the job description of the new role; - c) checking that the new job roles specify the correct competency levels for the safety functions that have been transferred; - carrying out a risk assessment commensurate with the scale of the change to determine the potential impact of the change and that adequate mitigation measures have been put in place; - e) recording and maintaining the outputs of the risk assessment in a hazard record; - f) establishing the go-live criteria that need to be achieved before the organisational change is implemented; and - g) documentation of records relating to (a) to (f) above.
+Quantitative risk assessment of the proposed organisational change is not necessarily required. - C.10 Risk assessment associated with significant organisational changes is not an exact science; it is about managing and organising people, therefore a qualitative or semi-quantitative risk ranking method for assessing organisational changes should meet the requirements of the CSM REA. - C.11 Most companies already have structured safety validation processes for organisational changes within their existing SMSs which are likely to meet the requirements of the CSM REA.
+In broad terms, for significant organisational changes this would include: - definition of the extent of the change being made; - preparation of disposition statements indicating where the safety responsibilities are transferred from one job description to the job description of the new role; - checking that the new job roles specify the correct competency levels for the safety functions that have been transferred; - carrying out a risk assessment commensurate with the scale of the change to determine the potential impact of the change and that adequate mitigation measures have been put in place;